 Mobile Push in particular runs on 3 OR conditions.
 Any one of utm_medium=web-push, utm_medium=mobile-app, or utm_source=firebase is sufficient to land in Mobile Push[1].
 URLs sent from a web push notification tool should always carry one of these on utm_medium.

-A 3-step check for whether your channels are misclassified#
+How to check whether your own channels are misclassified#

-5. After GA4 classifies correctly, what you really want to see is revenue#
+5. After classifying correctly, what you really want to see is revenue#

 We've now decoded GA4's official Default Channel Group rules.
 But what operators ultimately want to know is "which channel is driving revenue".
 Of 1,000 sessions correctly classified as Email, how many converted and at what average order value — only then can you make a real investment call on email.